HMS Ardent (F184)

 HMS Ardent was a Royal Navy Type 21 frigate.
 Built by Yarrow Shipbuilders Ltd, Glasgow, Scotland.
-She was completed with Exocet launchers in 'B' position.
-Ardent took part in the Falklands War, where she was sunk by Argentine aircraft in the Falkland Sound on 21 May 1982.
+She was completed with Exocet launchers in "B" position.
+Ardent took part in the Falklands War, and was sunk by Argentine aircraft in the Falkland Sound on 21 May 1982.

 Falklands War

 On 19 April 1982 Ardent sailed from HMNB Devonport near Plymouth for the Falkland Islands.
-En route, she escorted task force ships that had left late, on their way to Ascension Island, arriving on 3 May and sailing on the morning of the 7 May.
+En route, she escorted task force ships that had left late, on their way to Ascension Island, arriving on 3 May and sailing on the morning of 7 May.
 On 9 May 1982 while 700 miles south west of Ascension, Ardent closed to within 200 yards of the starboard side of the troopship and provided a gun power demonstration to the troops sailing south.

 On 21 May 1982, whilst lying in Falkland Sound and supporting Operation Sutton by bombarding the Argentine airstrip at Goose Green, Ardent was attacked by at least three waves of Argentine aircraft.
 The air strikes caused Ardent to sink the next day.